 If left untreated, it’s quite likely that an infected spot will continue growing.

 In some, but not all, cases of ringworm, pustules may be visible on or around the skin lesion.
 Other conditions can also cause pustules, so it’s important to get a diagnosis from your veterinarian to avoid confusion.
-Because of its irritated, crusty appearance, it can sometimes get confused with mange or even an autoimmune disease, according to PetEducation.
+Because of its irritated, crusty appearance.
+It can sometimes get confused with mange or even an autoimmune disease.

 There are a few ways to diagnose ringworm, the easiest of which is probably to shine an ultraviolet light (sometimes called a Wood’s light) on the dog.
 This method is not completely accurate, though.
 Because not all forms of fungi show up under the light so only about 50 percent of ringworm infections show up under the ultraviolet lamp.
 “In addition, a healthy animal may have spores on his coat but may not have an active infection,” reports PetEducation.

 A veterinarian can pluck hairs of a dog for examination under a microscope to determine if it’s ringworm.